Description of the radar set, tactical-technical characteristics

 |hits per scan:|

-AN/MPS-39 “MOTR” (Multiple Object Tracking Radar) is operating in C-Band precision instrumentation system designed to support range safety, weapon development, operational test and evaluation, and training exercises involving multiple participants.
+AN/MPS-39 “MOTR” (Multiple Object Tracking Radar) is operating in the C-Band precision instrumentation system designed to support range safety, weapon development, operational test and evaluation, and training exercises involving multiple participants.

 AN/MPS-39 is a phased array radar, capable of simultaneously tracking up to 40 objects within a scan volume of 60 degrees by 60 degrees.
 It is capable of tracking a six-inch sphere to range in excess of 120 km.